 Secretariat’s Fire was trained by some of the best in the business, first D. Wayne Lukas and then Bill Mott, but her racing record didn’t show much.
 Although she didn’t produce much as a broodmare either, she ended up in the hands of someone dedicated to preserving Secretariat’s bloodlines.
 She has been sorely missed since her passing in November 2018.
 More about Secretariat’s Fire.

-The last known Secretariat to surface was Trusted Company in late 2018, when she was already 29 years old.
+The mare Trusted Company surfaced in late 2018, when she was already 29 years old.
 She had lived in the same family since her early breeding days, but circumstances changed and she needed to find a new home.
-The mare made the transition very well, and is still a happy and healthy 33-year-old as this is written in June 2022.
-Born in 1989, she’s one of the last two known living Secretariats along with Border Run.
+The mare made the transition very well, and is still a happy and healthy 33-year-old as this text is updated in late 2022.
+Born in 1989, she’s one of the last three known living Secretariats along with Border Run and Maritime Traveler.
 More about Trusted Company.

-These 11 horses may have had different paths to their place in history, but whether they lived in their loving final homes for decades or for just a few years, they have all spent that time loved and admired by their owners.
+These 12 horses may have had different paths to their place in history, but whether they lived in their loving final homes for decades or for just a few years, they have all spent that time loved and admired by their owners.
 I am forever grateful to those owners, who shared their precious charges with me and allowed me to share them with others through the TRC articles and the Secretariat’s Living Legends charity calendar series; the four calendars from 2018 to 2021 raised more than $23,000 for equine charities.
+The calendar series lives on as Secretariat's Legacy, now with different themes.
+To date all the calendars combined have raised more than $32,000 for equine charities.